Address icon Unit 1, 56a Bensham Grove, Thornton Heath, Surrey, CR7 8DA

 North & South Labels Ltd is your trusted partner for high-performance labelling solutions.
 We offer a comprehensive range of custom cryogenic labels, specifically engineered to meet the stringent demands of scientific, medical, and industrial applications.
 Contact us today for expert consultation and to explore our robust cryogenic label solutions tailored to your unique requirements.

-A: For optimal adhesion and longevity, most cryogenic labels are designed for application to clean, dry surfaces at room temperature.
-However, some advanced cryogenic adhesives are specifically engineered for "on-frozen" application, allowing them to be applied directly to already frozen or frosted vials.
-Always check the label's specifications.
+A: Generally, yes—most cryogenic labels achieve the strongest bond when applied to clean, dry surfaces at room temperature.
+However, some advanced cryogenic adhesives are formulated for on-frozen application, allowing use directly on frozen or frosted vials.
+Always check the product’s specification before use.

-Q4: What type of ribbon should I use with cryogenic labels?
+Q4: What ribbon should I use with cryogenic labels? +

-A: Many high-quality cryogenic labels are designed to withstand autoclaving (high-pressure steam sterilisation) or boiling water.
-This is a common requirement in laboratory and medical settings.
-Always verify the specific temperature and pressure resistance in the label's technical specifications if this is a requirement for your application.
+A: Many high-performance cryogenic labels can withstand autoclaving (high-pressure steam sterilisation) or boiling conditions without loss of adhesion or legibility.
+Always confirm the specific temperature and pressure limits in the technical datasheet for your label construction.

 Contact Us